torquebox/torquebox/README.md

 You'll have to be an owner of the gems to do this.
 Bug bbrowning, bobmcw, or tcrawley if you are not.

-### Build the release API documentation
+### Publish the release API documentation

-Under the **Release** tab on CI, there is a **torquebox4-release-docs** job which builds against a tag in the release git repository, and publishes the API documentation to torquebox.org.
-No preparation or modification of the release repository is needed.
-In fact, the exact tag pushed by the primary **torquebox-release** job is required to build the docs.
+The release API docs are built by the release job on CI.
+Download those and put them a _4x_docs/<version>/yardoc folder in the torquebox.org git repo.

 ### Push changes from the release repository to the official repository